PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/TuringTestChatbots1.md

 ### 2. Article

 The rise of artificial intelligence forces us to rethink what robots mean to society and what their role is to be.
 They are far better at arithmetic, but are they really as intelligent as us?
 What constitutes intelligence?
 And should we fear being replaced by these digital machines in the future?
-Alan Turing was the first to examine the relationship between human and digital machines.
+Alan Turing was the first to examine the relationship between humans and digital machines.

 <img src="./images/alan_turing.jpg" alt="Books banner" width="350"/>

 *Figure 1.
 Portrait of Alan Turing made up by binary numbers.*

 In the article Computing Machinery and Intelligence (1950), Turing lays the foundation for modern day AI.
 He introduces an behavioural test, the Turing Test, and discusses some objections raised in relation to this test.
-As a result of his contributions to the field, he also called one of the 'founding fathers of AI'.
+As a result of his contributions to the field, he also called one of the 'founding fathers' of AI.

 __2a__ Read the following note taking guide: